Outdated browser

 Too few homes are being built in the Netherlands

 The number of new homes built has long lagged behind demand.
-The recent rise in interest rates is making it more expensive to build, so fewer projects are getting off the ground.
+The increased interest rates are making it more expensive to build, so fewer projects are getting off the ground.
 In addition, prices of construction materials have risen sharply, and building contractors are facing staff shortages.
-Tightened nitrogen regulations are also putting additional pressure on newbuilds.
+Tightened nitrogen regulations and other procedures are also putting additional pressure on newbuilds.
 It the Dutch housing market is to remain accessible, sufficient homes must be built in the coming years.

 Fewer houses under water

-A fall in house prices is bad news for homeowners looking to sell their homes.
+Although house prices have been rising for over a year, any price drop always remains a risk for homeowners.
 If prices fall rapidly, the value of a house may at some point become lower than the mortgage debt on the property.
 The house is then “under water”.
 This is a problem when you want to sell your house: the proceeds from the sale will not be enough to pay off the mortgage and you will be left with a residual debt.
 A fall in house prices is always a risk for homeowners.
-At the lowest point of the 2013 housing market crisis, 3 in 10 homes were under water.
+In 2013, when the housing market crisis was at its worst, 3 in 10 houses were under water.
 The risk of a sharp fall in house prices is less now than it was at the time of the financial crisis, though.
-If prices fell 20% now, 1 in 12 homeowners would be left with residual debt when selling their home.
+If prices had fallen by 20% in 2022, then 1 in 12 homeowners would have been left with residual debt when selling their home.
 In many cases, these are first-time buyers who have borrowed heavily to buy their homes.
 Having a home that is under water is not only problematic for homeowners, but also bad for the economy.
 This is because if your home is under water, you will generally have less money to spend, and that slows down the economy.

 Expected house price developments

 Every six months we publish our outlook for the economy, including for house price developments.
-In June 2023, we expected the prices of owner-occupied houses to fall by 5% in 2023.
+House prices were 2.8% lower in 2023 than in 2022.
+DNB expects house prices to increase by 5.9% in 2024 and by 4.1% in 2025.

 Solutions for the housing market